cfunkz/fastapi-easylimiter/README.md

 # fastapi-easylimiter

-Simple async rate-limiting middleware for FastAPI with Redis or in-memory caching.
+Simple ASGI async rate-limiting middleware for FastAPI with Redis or in-memory caching.

 ## Simple design